-Prerequisite: Appropriate reading placement test score, or ENG 18 with a grade of C or better or equivalent, or approval from Language Arts Division.
-(Effective Spring 2012: Prerequisite: Appropriate reading placement test score COMPASS 56-78, or ENG 18 with a grade of C or better or equivalent, or approval from Language Arts Division.
-Rec Preparation: The ability to create written documents using a computer.)
+Prerequisite: Appropriate reading placement test score COMPASS 56-78, or ENG 18 with a grade of C or better or equivalent, or approval from Language Arts Division.
+Rec Preparation: The ability to create written documents using a computer.

 ENG 22 Introduction to Composition (3)